d2rd/glenn-david/index.md

 ### + the Babson MBA

-### = a capable instructor in Entrepreneurship, Startups, and Real Estate
+### = an innovative instructor in Entrepreneurship, Startups, and Real Estate

 ## SUMMARY
 *	MBA in Entrepreneurship (Babson College 2020).